vikingeducation/prep_basics/test-yourself-answers.md

 ## How the Web Works

-The internet is billions of computers that are connected through wires that are run all over the earth.

 #### What is the internet?

-Simply put, the internet is a global system of interconnected computers and devices, all communicating with each other via a common language (or standard protocol).
+Simply put, the internet is a global system of connected computers and devices through wires, all communicating with each other via a common language (or standard protocol).

 *Contributed by [Daniel Au](https://github.com/dakmau)*